 You usually must file an amended return by the later of these dates:

-If you filed your return on or before the filing deadline, the filing deadline is considered the filing date.
-If you received an extension, the filing date is 1 of these:
+If you filed your return on or before the filing deadline, April 15 is considered the filing date.
+If you received an extension, the filing date is one of these:

-If you’re amending your return because of a bad debt or a worthless security, you have 7 years after your original return’s due date to file the amended return.
+If you’re filing an amended return due to a bad debt or a worthless security, you have more time to file.
+In this case you have seven years after your original return’s due date to file the amended return.

-You can also file an amended return after 3 years for a year when you carried a net operating loss (NOL).
-You must file the amended return within 3 years of the due date of the return for the year when the NOL arose.
+You can also file an amended return for a year when you carried a net operating loss (NOL).
+You must file the amended return within three years of the due date of the return for the year when the NOL arose.

-The IRS usually has 3 years to assess additional taxes.
+The IRS usually has three years to assess additional taxes.
 However, longer periods apply for significant underreporting of income or fraud.

 Completing Form 1040X

 To file an amended return, download and file Form 1040X from www.irs.gov.
 You must mail this form.
-It can't be e-filed.
+You can't e-file it.